 Furthermore, only outputting a single confidence of real or fake lacks interpretability, especially under some strict situations such as forensics.

-Driven by the above challenges, we can not help raising the following question: \textit{Can we find another supervisory signal instead of number labels that can provide more comprehensive and understandable information?} We believe that natural language will be the perfect answer.
-The recent multi-modality visual language pretrain models, as represented by the CLIP~\cite{radford2021learning}, are trained based on a large amount of multimodal paired data on the Web, and have the ability to align semantic information hidden in natural language with the visual signal with the impressive accuracy in wild scenarios.
-Compared with the digital label, the language signal, which now can be well understood by pretrained models, contains more fine-grained semantic information which can provide more accurate guidance to extract generalization features.
+Recently, multi-modality Visual Language Pretrain (VLP) models, as represented by the CLIP~\cite{radford2021learning}, have the ability to align semantic information hidden in natural language with the visual signal and have demonstrated impressive zero-shot capabilities and robust generalization across various applications.
+Thus, we raise the following question: \textit{Could this multimodal paradigm be harnessed to extract more comprehensive and understandable information within the realm of generalized face forgery detection?}